hyperspy/hyperspy/doc/user_guide/model.rst

-At this point you may be prompted to provide any necessary information not already included in the datafile, e.g.if s is EELS data, you may be asked for the accelerating voltage, convergence and collection angles etc.
+At this point you may be prompted to provide any necessary information not already included in the datafile, e.g.if s is EELS data, you may be asked for the accelerating voltage, convergence and collection semi-angles etc.

 Adding components to the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^